EarthAsylum/eacObjectCache/readme.txt

 +   Optionally schedule periodic cache invalidation and rebuild.
 +   Uses the PHP Data Objects (PDO) extension included with PHP.

-_While {eac}ObjectCache does support multiple installations on a single server it does not support multiple servers per installation.
+_While {eac}ObjectCache does support multiple WordPress installations on a single server it does not support multiple servers per installation.
 SQLite and APCu work only on a single server, not in a clustered or load-balanced environment._

 = Configuration Alternatives =

 Assuming you have SQLite and APCu installed, what are your best options?

-1. Fastest Caching
+1. Fastest Caching - _Uses in-process memory and APCu shared memory._

-	+	Disable SQLite. [^1]
+	+	Disable SQLite. \*
 		+	`define( 'EAC_OBJECT_CACHE_USE_DB', false );`
-	+	_Uses in-process memory and APCu shared memory._
 	+ 	Advantage
 		+	Fast memory-only access.
+		+	Handles concurrent updates through APCu cache.
 	+ 	Disadvantage
 		+ 	APCu may invalidate data under memory constraint.
+		+	APCu cache is not shared with CLI.
 		+	APCu cache is lost on system or PHP restart.

-2. Less memory (almost as fast)
+2. Less memory (almost as fast) - _Uses in-process memory and APCu shared memory._

-	+	Disable SQLite. [^1]
+	+	Disable SQLite. \*
 		+	`define( 'EAC_OBJECT_CACHE_USE_DB', false );`
-	+	Optimize memory use. [^1]
+	+	Optimize memory use. \*
 		+	`define( 'EAC_OBJECT_CACHE_OPTIMIZE_MEMORY', true );`
-	+	_Uses in-process memory and APCu shared memory._
 	+ 	Advantage
 		+	Fast memory-only access.
+		+	Handles concurrent updates through APCu cache.
 		+	Conserves per-request memory by not pushing APCu hits to in-process memory.
 	+ 	Disadvantage
 		+	Slightly slower to access APCu memory over in-process memory.
 		+ 	APCu may invalidate data under memory constraint.
+		+	APCu cache is not shared with CLI.
 		+	APCu cache is lost on system or PHP restart.

-3. Most resilient (and still fast)
+3. Most resilient (and still fast) - _Uses in-process memory, APCu shared memory, and SQLite database._

 	+	Do nothing, this is the default.
-	+	_Uses in-process memory, APCu shared memory, and SQLite database._
 	+ 	Advantage
 		+	Most cache hits will come from in-process and APCu memory.
 		+	SQLite retains cache data after restart.
 	+ 	Disadvantage
 		+ 	Must keep SQLite database (on disk) updated.
+		+	Potential concurrency issues on high-volume site.

-4. Resilient, efficient, and fast (recommended)
+4. Resilient, efficient, and fast (recommended) - _Uses in-process memory, APCu shared memory, and SQLite database._

-	+	Optimize memory use. [^1]
+	+	Optimize memory use. \*
 		+	`define( 'EAC_OBJECT_CACHE_OPTIMIZE_MEMORY', true );`
-	+	_Uses in-process memory, APCu shared memory, and SQLite database._
 	+ 	Advantage
 		+	Most cache hits will come from in-process and APCu memory.
+		+	Handles concurrent updates better through APCu cache.
 		+	Conserves per-request memory by not pushing APCu hits to in-process memory.
 		+	SQLite retains cache data after restart.
 	+ 	Disadvantage
 		+	Slightly slower to access APCu memory over in-process memory.
 		+ 	Must keep SQLite database (on disk) updated.

-5. Least efficient (default when APCu is not installed)
+5. Least efficient (default when APCu is not installed) - _Uses in-process memory and SQLite database._

-	+	Disable APCu. [^1]
+	+	Disable APCu. \*
 		+	`define( 'EAC_OBJECT_CACHE_USE_APCU', false );`
-	+	_Uses in-process memory and SQLite database._
 	+ 	Advantage
 		+	Saves resources by not taking up APCu reserves.
+		+	More secure by not using shared memory.
 		+	SQLite retains cache data after restart.
 	+ 	Disadvantage
-		+	All cached data read from disk.
+		+	All cached data initially read from disk.
 		+ 	Must keep SQLite database (on disk) updated.
+		+	Potential concurrency issues on high-volume site.

+6. For high-volume sites - _reduces or eliminates potential race conditions_
+	+	Optimize memory use. \*
+		+	`define( 'EAC_OBJECT_CACHE_OPTIMIZE_MEMORY', true );`
+	+	Disable delayed writes. \*
+		+	`define( 'EAC_OBJECT_CACHE_DELAYED_WRITES', false );`
+	+	Disable use of `alloptions` array.
+		+	`define( 'EAC_OBJECT_CACHE_DISABLE_ALLOPTIONS', true );`
+	+ 	Advantage
+		+	Most cache hits will come from in-process and APCu memory.
+		+	Conserves per-request memory by not pushing APCu hits to in-process memory.
+		+	Updates SQLite data immediately.
+		+	Conserves per-request memory by elimination large `alloptions` array(s).
+	+ 	Disadvantage
+		+	Slightly slower to access APCu memory over in-process memory.
+		+	Multiple single-row SQLite update transactions.
+		+	Slightly slower to access individual options from cache rather than `alloptions` array.

-[^1]: These options may be set from the {eac}Doojigger administration screen.
+\* These options may be set from the {eac}Doojigger administration screen.

 _When using SQLite, `delayed writes` (see below) dramatically improves efficiency by only writing updates at the end of the script process._

+_When using APCu shared memory, data is accessable by other PHP processes that may run on the server._

 = Inside The Numbers =